ITOPE/Sales_Performance_Analysis/README.md

 Although, we saw an overall uptrend in sales, we were 1% behind our sales target and also had a 5.6% profit margin in the fiscal year.
 This performance is poor a poor one.
 From our findings we deduced that the cost of goods and the unit price of products are good but we have a faulty discounting system.
 Goods are sold to different customers at different prices, which most times is way below the set price.
 We therefore recommend that a well planned discounting system should be put in place.

 Our brand is only known to 25 Cities across India, with low patronage in most of the cities.
-The company should engage in brand awareness, through social media promotions, social ads, to mention but few.
+The company should engage in brand awareness, through social media promotions and social ads, to mention but few.

+# Background Template
+The background templated were created in PowerPoint.

+# Author
+- GitHub: ITOPE
+- LinkedIn: Itunu Fatokunbo

+# Contribution
+Contributions, issues and requests are welcome!